KeremZeybek/DSA210_Project/README.md

 ## Data Analysis Plan
 ### Data Preprocessing and Merging ###

+### OxCGRT Data Processing:
-**OxCGRT Data Processing:** The raw OxCGRT dataset is too large for this analysis.
+The raw OxCGRT dataset is too large for this analysis.
 Related data files will be selected.

-**Column Selection:** Only essential columns will be loaded to save memory.
+**Column Selection:** To avoid memory issues, we will strictly load only essential columns.
+We will identify these columns (specifically `CountryName`, `Date`, and `StringencyIndex`) by consulting the official **OxCGRT Codebook/Documentation**.

-**Filtering:** The data will be filtered to include only country-level data (not sub-national regions like US states).
+**Filtering:** The data will be filtered to include only country-level data, excluding sub-national regions (e.g., US states) to match the granularity of the ACLED data.

-**Resampling:** The OxCGRT data is daily.
-It will be resampled into monthly averages for the StringencyIndex to match the ACLED aggregated data.
+**Temporal Downsampling:** The OxCGRT data is *daily*, while the ACLED aggregated data is *monthly*.
+We will apply **temporal downsampling** by grouping the daily `StringencyIndex` entries by `Country` and `Month` and calculating the **mean (average)** stringency for that month.

+### ACLED Data Processing:
-**ACLED Data Processing:** The Data on Repression and political violence events datasets will be aggregated to get a monthly total count of events for each country.
+The ACLED "Data on Repression" file will be aggregated to get a **monthly total count of repression events** for each country.

+### Final Merging:
-**Final Merging:** The processed monthly ACLED data and the processed monthly OxCGRT data will be matched and merged into a single, unified DataFrame.
+The processed monthly ACLED data and the processed monthly OxCGRT data will be merged into a single, unified `DataFrame` using an inner join on `Country` and `Month`.

 ### Stage 1: EDA & Hypothesis Testing (by 28 November) ###